Search Amazon.com:

 After the failure which was Ninja Gaiden 3 and with Itagaki gone, Team Ninja have started listening to competitive DOA players to make something that would at least resemble a competitive 3D fighter.
 Shimbori, the new designer of the series seems to be a level headed person and he himself is a self-described competitive player (despite not having played any other fighting game other than DOA).

-So far, the response has been good amongst the DOA community, but people outside don't seem to care much.
+So far, the response has been good amongst the DOA community, but people outside the community don't seem to care much, but they're starting to warm up seeing as there are good turnouts at tournaments and people who play this game do have a lot of passion.

-• I used to play [Character Name] in DOA2.
+• I used to play [Insert Character Name] in DOA2.
 Is he/she still in?

 • Is this game easy to get into?

-DOA is probably one of the most scrub friendly fighting games out there along with games like Bloody Roar and...I don't know, Bloody Roar 2?
-Being a 3-button game like VF, it has much easier inputs, no just-frames (no true JFs anyway), simple 0-frame one button reversals for all attack, universal high and low grabs, straight forward stun system and loads of titties and panty shots.
-Most strings are delayable for around 10-20 frames and some have even longer delay time.
+DOA is probably one of the most scrub-friendly fighting games out there along with games like Bloody Roar and...I don't know, Bloody Roar 2?
+Being a 3-button game like VF, it has much easier inputs, no just-frames (no true JFs anyway), simple 0-frame one button reversals for all attacks, universal high and low grabs, straight forward stun system and look at all them big 'murikan titties!
+Most strings have long delay windows, though this can be character dependent.

 • How's the community for this game?